xriss/djon/readme.md

 Unquoted strings can be used where we are expecting a value as long as they would not be mistaken for something else.
-So a naked string can not start with {}[],:= or +-0123456789. or any of the three keywords, true/false/null.
+So a naked string can not start with {}[],:= or look like a valid number or any of the three keywords, true/false/null.
+Note a keyword or number must end with whitespace or a deliminator character so for instance 100a is allowed to start a naked string as would nullly.
 These strings are terminated at \n and are whitespace trimmed.

 Keywords
 --------